Engin-Boot/capture-behavior-of-a-visit-counter-prajyotture/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
-  Then
+  Given Visitors Often less on weekdays
+  When The count of visitors is less compared to the weekends Then We say Visitor Count reduced on weekdays.

 Scenario: Alert when seating capacity is full

-  Given
-  When
-  Then
+  Given The Number of Tickets issued implies the capacity full When Number of Chairs in the halls are all occupied Then Then Alert "All Places Occupied" and capacity full.